khyperia/ffxivminer/readme.md

 How to build and use this project:

 1) Run `download.ps1`.
 The data files it grabs can also be fetched from your local ffxiv install with [SaintCoinach](https://github.com/xivapi/SaintCoinach/releases), but eh, if they're already published on github all nice-like, just download those.
+These are static files that only change with each patch.
 2) Run the C# project (`dotnet run`), which processes the files from step 1 into `data.js`
 3) (khyperia only) - run `serverize.bat` to publish `index.html`, `index.js`, and `data.js` to khyperia.com